KAR-NG/Dirty-Data-Challenge-/cleaning.md

 ![](cleaning_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Both tables are identical which indicates that the data cleaning tasks of this project has been successful.
+Both tables are identical which indicates that the data cleaning tasks of this project have been successful.

 ## 5 CONCLUSION